Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Abstract

 \section{Abstract}

-In practical least squares realization problems, partial information about the poles of the dynamical model may be known \textit{a priori}.
-Existing techniques for incorporating prior knowledge, such as prefiltering the given data, are typically heuristic and lack theoretical guarantees.
-We extend our previously developed globally optimal approach for the least squares realization problem to accommodate fixed poles.
+In practical least squares realization problems, partial information about the pole locations of the dynamical model may be known \textit{a priori}.
+Existing techniques for incorporating this prior knowledge, such as prefiltering the given data, are typically heuristic and lack theoretical guarantees.
+We extend our previously developed globally optimal estimation approach to accommodate fixed poles in the least squares realization problem.
 In particular, we reformulate the problem as a (rectangular) multiparameter eigenvalue problem, the eigenvalues of which characterize all local and global minimizers of the constrained estimation problem.
-We present numerical examples to demonstrate the effectiveness of the proposed method and experimentally validate this letter's central hypothesis: incorporating \textit{a priori} information on the poles enhances the estimation results.
+We present numerical examples to demonstrate the effectiveness of the proposed method and experimentally validate the paper's central hypothesis: incorporating \textit{a priori} information on the poles enhances the estimation results.